PytholIsCool/WorldAPI-HEXED-Extended/README.md

 > Other stuff

+Thank you voids for your patience and I'm sorry for the trouble

+## Update 4.2.0
+QMCFunc patches:
+- Icon overrides apply properly under all cases
+- listeners all work properly under all cases

+thorough testing has been done.
 This build is confirmed to be safe.
-Thank you voids for your patience and I'm sorry for the trouble

   ## Known Bug(s)
 - QMCSlider Reset Button Styling On Init Not Corrosponding With Slider Toggle and Slider Mute Button State Defaults